 Brown Leaf Edges

-If you notice the tips of your plant’s slender leaves are turning brown, something is off.
+If you notice the tips of your plant’s slender leaves are turning brown or potentially drooping, then something is off.
 While there are various reasons why this may happen, low humidity is one possible cause.

 Other potential causes include dry soil and poor water quality.